Kijewski/nate/README.md

 ## **N**ot **a** **T**emplate **E**ngine

-This is not a template engine, but sugar to implicitly call `write!(…)` like in PHP, ASP, and everything you hate.
+This is not a template engine, but sugar to implicitly call `write!(…)` like in PHP.
 The only difference is that the output gets XML escaped automatically unless opted-out explicitly.

 E.g.

 *   templates/greeting.html:

     ```xml
     <h1>Hello, {{user}}!</h1>
     ```

+    The path is relative to the cargo manifest dir (where you find Cargo.toml) of the calling.

 *   src/main.rs:

-    ```rs
+    ```rust
     use nate::Nate;

     #[derive(Nate)]